atlan-antillia/Image-Segmentation-Multiple-Myeloma/README.md

 5 Inference
 </h2>
-We have also tried to infer the segmented region for <b>mini_test</b> dataset, which is a very small dataset including only ten images extracted from <b>test</b> dataset, by using our Pretrained Brain-Tumor Model.<br>
+We have also tried to infer the segmented region for <b>mini_test</b> dataset, which is a very small dataset including only ten images extracted from <b>test</b> dataset, by using our Pretrained MultipleMyeloma Model.<br>
 <pre>
 >3.infer.bat
 </pre>